NCAS-CMS/canari/docs/index.md

 * Take a copy of suite u-cv575.
 * Adapt -> suite-info -> title
 * Adapt -> suite conf ->  Project Accounting
-* Set Total Run Length to 3 months in suite conf -> Run Initialisation & Cycling
-* Set -> file -> jinja2 -> ENSEMBLE_NUM to 4/5 for Jeff/Dan
+* Set -> file -> jinja2 -> ENSEMBLE_NUM as instructed in your email
-* In suite.rc file - adapt TRANSFER_DIR=
+* In suite.rc file - adapt TRANSFER_DIR= to point to your JASMIN Transfer cache directory.
 * Double check that -> modify_netcdf_metadata -> model metadata -> all agrees with the spreadsheet.
 You shouldn’t have to do anything though.
 * Run the suite for 3 months and let me know when you’ve done that.